Leucocoprinus delicatulus: Description

 Leucocoprinus delicatulus is a small dapperling mushroom with thin (up to 1mm thick) whitish flesh.

 Cap: 1-4.1cm wide with a white and grey convex cap which may flatten with age.
 It is covered in scales (squamules) which are sparse at the edge of the cap and concentrated more towards the disc.
 It is striate towards the edges of the cap which curves inward at first and later flattens or erodes.
 Gills: Free, crowded and whitish.
 Stem: 4.5-6cm tall and 1-2mm thick expanding to up to 5mm at the base where there is white mycelium.
 The exterior of the hollow stem is whitish and discolours to greyish brown with age or from bruising.
 The membranous, ascending stem ring is persistent and can be located in the middle of the stem or towards the top or bottom.
 Spore print: White.
-Spores: Ellipsoid or subamygdaliform with a germ pore.
-Dextrinoid.
+Spores: Ellipsoid or subamygdaliform with a thick wall and truncate germ pore.
+Hyaline with guttules.
+Dextrinoid, metachromatic and cyanophilic.
 9-12 x 6-7 μm.
+Basidia: 16-24 x 11-21 μm.
 Smell: Indistinct.